Skip to main content

 Cited contract evidence matrix

-A cited evidence matrix fits after the contracts exist and the reviewer needs every issue tied to contract text.
-The matrix should have separate columns for contract name, issue, clause text, business question, next step, and source citation.
+A cited evidence table is useful when every issue must link back to the contract.
+Give it columns for the contract name, issue, clause text, business question, next step, and source.

 That format works across review tools, Word add-ins, CLM exports, and source-grounded workspaces.